 My knowledge and experience span the end-to-end trajectory of communication: the science and the spirit, the head and the heart.
-I take myself and my clients beyond the intellectual understanding of “best practices” for communication and into the felt experience of what it means to have empathy, to engage in real conversations, create real connection, and get real results.
+I take myself and my clients beyond the intellectual understanding of “best practices” for communication and negotiation and into the felt experience of what it means to have empathy, engage in real conversations, create real connections, and get real results.

 After over 25 years in corporate America, including 16 years in executive leadership, I went out on my own in 2005.
 I was challenged by the limitations of being an internal employee within large organizations, and I was yearning for a way to make a more personally-satisfying, meaningful impact.

-With my external viewpoint, experience, and skills, I see the unhelpful patterns of communication, behavior, and workflow that disconnect individuals, teams, and organizations from their true purpose and vision.
+With my experience, skills, and external viewpoint, I see the unhelpful patterns of communication, behavior, and workflow that disconnect individuals, teams, and organizations from their true purpose and vision.

-And I sometimes have to restrain myself from spontaneous happy-dancing as I watch the unfolding!
+And I sometimes have to restrain myself from spontaneous happy-dancing as I watch my clients succeed!

 I stand for …

 Freeing people from the fear of heartfelt connection with others.

 Speaking from the heart even when it’s scary as hell.

 Taking the time and energy and risking the vulnerability of truly understanding other people’s experience so we can communicate empathically and honestly about what we want and need.

 I believe that empathetic communication can change the world.